 What happens when you don't make enough oxytocin?

-Low levels of oxytocin can be particularly disruptive for pregnant women or new mothers.
+Low levels of oxytocin can be particularly disruptive for pregnant women or new mothers6.
 In pregnant women, lower-than-normal levels of oxytocin can result in labor issues (including a need to be induced or an increased risk of postpartum hemorrhage).
 For new mothers, low levels of oxytocin can cause lactation issues.

 Possible benefits and uses of oxytocin.

 Researchers are looking into many possible therapeutic uses for oxytocin.
 There is evidence that suggests it could be used to treat anxiety and depression—although that evidence is far from conclusive.
-Despite the fact that oxytocin levels are most certainly associated with feelings of anxiety and depression, there is little evidence that supplements of the hormone cause a significant improvement in these conditions, and some even fear it could make them worse.
+Despite the fact that oxytocin levels are most certainly associated with feelings of anxiety and depression, there is little evidence14 that supplements of the hormone cause a significant improvement in these conditions, and some even fear it could make them worse.